-- 1. Steps are uniformly spaced and arranged, with a rise of not more than 10 inches and a depth of not less than 7 inches.
+- 1. steps are uniformly spaced and arranged, with a rise of not more than 10 inches and a depth of not less than 7 inches.
 The slope of the step stringer to which the steps are attached must not be more than 60 degrees, measured from the horizontal.
-But if management demonstrates this requirement is not feasible, steeper slopes or vertical rung ladders may be used, provided the units are stabilized to prevent overturning; - 2.
-Mobile ladder stand platforms with a platform height of 4 to 10 feet have, in the platform area, handrails with a vertical height of at least 36 inches and mid-rails; - 3.
-All ladder stand platforms with a platform height above 10 feet have guardrails and toe boards on the exposed sides and ends of the platform; and - 4.
-Removable gates or non-rigid members, such as chains, may be used on mobile ladder stand platforms instead of handrails and guardrails in special-use applications.
+But if the manager or supervisor demonstrates that this requirement is not feasible, steeper slopes or vertical rung ladders may be used, provided the units are stabilized to prevent overturning; - 2. mobile ladder stand platforms with a platform height of 4 to 10 feet have, in the platform area, handrails with a vertical height of at least 36 inches and midrails; and - 3. all ladder stand platforms with a platform height above 10 feet have guardrails and toeboards on the exposed sides and ends of the platform. - 4. removable gates or non-rigid members, such as chains, may be used on mobile ladder stand platforms instead of handrails and guardrails in special-use applications.